Arokrokie/StyleVision/README.md

 If you need GPU acceleration

 - Render's standard instances are CPU-only.
 For GPU workloads you must deploy to a provider that offers GPU instances (AWS/GCP/Azure, Paperspace, Gradient, or a Render GPU plan if available).
-Maintain a `requirements.gpu.txt` with your GPU-only packages and install it on GPU hosts.
+If you restore optional GPU-only packages (diffusers, bitsandbytes, etc.), manage them via a separate `requirements.gpu.txt`.

 Recommended additional files

-- `requirements.cpu.txt` — minimal dependencies safe for CPU hosts.
+- `requirements.cpu.txt` — mirrors `requirements.txt`; keep it if you want a clearly named CPU-only lockfile.
-- `requirements.gpu.txt` — full dependencies including `bitsandbytes`, `triton`, and other GPU-specific libs.
+- `requirements.gpu.txt` — only necessary if you reintroduce GPU-specific libraries.

 Troubleshooting